🧭 Introduction: Why You Need an SEO Glossary

 Featured Snippet

-A special box at the top of Google search results that highlights a quick answer to a question.
-Getting this spot is great for visibility.
+A special result at the top of Google that highlights a quick answer to a user’s question — also called position zero.

 Focus Keyword

-The main word or phrase you want a specific page or post to rank for.
+The primary keyword or phrase you want a specific page to rank for — used strategically in content and meta tags.

 📁 G